harby/amelie.js/README.md

 Amelie.JS
 =========

 Minimalistic lib for organising Javascript code in your applications.
+The idea behind this, is to create a simple way to organise Javascript code in applications like Wordpress.
+Since WP already handles Templates, Routing and Data, only thing missing is organisation and event handling.
+Exactly what Amelie.JS provides.

 Syntax
 =========